 Drug Dependence Epidemiology Training (DDET) Program

 This training program is supported primarily by a research training grant award from the National Institute on Drug Abuse of the NIH.
-Dr. Renee M. Johnson is the training program director.
+Brion Maher, PhD and Renee M. Johnson, PhD are the training program directors.

 Information for Prospective Students: